 .
 Dr. Robinson’s newest book, Islamic Civilization in Thirty Lives

-(University of California/Thames & Hudson), has received wide critical acclaim, and has been translated and published in Arabic and Portuguese.
+(University of California/Thames & Hudson), has received wide critical acclaim, and has been translated to Arabic, Indonesian, and Portuguese.